Wildsong/svelte-maps/README.md

 ![alt text](screenshots/main.png "Screenshot of app running in Chrome.")

-The map you see is loading from Rumsey maps.
+The map you see on top is loading from Rumsey maps.
 There is an Esri basemap underneath each.
+Pan away from Astoria to see the basemap.
 After getting the basemap to load I added the Astoria map from David Rumsey maps using XYZ tiles.

+## Parcel vs Rollup

+I bonded with Parcel when I was learning React and I find it very very easy to use, so I converted this project from rollup to parcel.
+Is it faster?
+Whatever, they both work, and I have enough to learn with Svelte without having to add a new bundler at the same time so there you have it.

 ## Deploying to the web